-Telok Blangah Hill Park: Henderson Waves and More
+Telok Blangah Hill Park: Henderson Waves & 5 More Reasons To Visit

 Even though less well-known than Mount Faber, Telok Blangah Hill Park has a history of its own.
 It was once a hot spot for traders in early Singapore but, nowadays, you are more likely to find families and trekkers at the park instead, with the motorbike ice cream man appearing occasionally.